samodeo/CosmoSchool-VO/README.md

 Massimo Ramella & Giulia Iafrate (INAF - Osservatorio Astronomico di Trieste), later updated by Caroline Bot, Thomas Boch, Jenny G. Sorce and Katharina A. Lutz, Stefania Amodeo (all CDS, CNRS, Observatoire astronomique de Strasbourg).

-This version is updated for the 5th Cosmology school in July 2022 and includes state-of-the-art software and data.
+This version is updated for the 5th Cosmology school in Krakow, July 2022 and includes state-of-the-art software and data.